11 episodes (4 minutes)

-Their first night together is a passionate one, but they part ways the next morning to go their respective paths.
+Their first night together is a passionate one, but they part ways the next morning.
 At least, that was the plan.
 When Matsumara turns up to his job to hold auditions for the voice of a mascot he just designed, Onda turns up once again and lands her first job.
 Now reunited, they decide to keep living together, though Onda stresses they should stay friends instead of pursuing a romance.
 And, of course, they can’t let anybody at work find out about it.

 Rec is a great story that really nails its two main characters.
-It’s fun to watch these two young adults both score the first big successes of their respective careers and getting a look behind-the-scenes of what it entails to voice a character is always novel.
+It’s fun to watch these two young adults both score the first big successes of their respective careers.
+I also enjoyed getting a look behind-the-scenes of what it entails to voice a character.
 At the same time, Rec does a lot to make these characters more than just their assigned roles.
 The relationship between the two of them is tumultuous as the romantic tension just won’t die down no matter how frequently they insist that they aren’t lovers.
-This often leads to humorous mistakes and teasing, like Matsumara buying a hentai game in which Onda voices a character, but also interesting and mature topics like a storyline about career envy within couples.
+This often leads to humorous mistakes and teasing, like Matsumara buying a hentai game in which Onda voices a character.
+At other times, Rec touches on interesting, mature topics; such as with a storyline about career envy within couples.

 A Time Slip of 10000 Years: Prime Rose

 An evil supercomputer has used its powers to transport two cities and its citizens 10,000 years into the future, drawing the attention of the Time Patrol agency.
-They dispatch young Tanbara Gai to investigate, but when his time machine arrives, he finds that Earth is now a treacherous wasteland where a cruel empire forces its slaves to build countless statues in the computer’s image.
+They dispatch Tanbara Gai to investigate, but when his time machine arrives, he finds that Earth is now a treacherous wasteland.
+One where a cruel empire forces its slaves to build countless statues in the computer’s image.

 A Time Slip of 10000 Years tells two parallel stories.
 Gai’s story sees him infiltrate the slave pits to uncover and disrupt the AI’s schemes.
-Meanwhile, a princess of this future era by the name of Prime Rose is on a journey to become stronger, defeat the governor of the evil empire, and return peace to her lands and people.
-A cool setting and Prime Rose’s arc seemed particularly cool, but I still found myself bored and frustrated with this movie.
+Meanwhile, a princess of this future era by the name of Prime Rose is on a journey to become stronger, defeat the governor of the evil empire, and return peace to her lands.
+It’s a great setting and Prime Rose’s arc seemed particularly cool, yet I still found myself bored and frustrated with this movie.

-The pieces are there for this to be a great story, but the film is paced very sluggishly and filled with obnoxious tropes.
-Gai’s younger brother is an annoying and idiotic sidekick, Prime Rose’s cool character is tarnished by constant fan-service and a forced romance side-plot, it’s all very mediocre and mishandled.
+The pieces are there for this to be a great movie, but the film is paced sluggishly and filled with obnoxious tropes.
+Gai’s younger brother is an annoying sidekick, Prime Rose’s cool character is tarnished by constant fan-service and a forced romance side-plot, it’s all very mediocre.
 Some of the movie’s biggest plot twists don’t even make any sense.
 There is a part where Gai hatches a master plan inspired by Caesar, as he has his men build a literal wall around the enemy… except this only works because the enemy just stands there and lets them do it uncontested.
 They could just stab the unarmed builders… but they don’t.